 With Strong Partners at Local Level

 Johanniter is among the signatories of the Charter 4 Change.
 This set of eight self-commitments is intended to strengthen the visibility and role of local partner organisations.
 For Johanniter, this includes emphasising the importance and capacities of local partners to donors and the public, and advocating for their direct support.
-The Charter also stipulated that, by the end of 2019, 20 percent of all humanitarian programme expenditures should be passed on to partner organisations.
-Johanniter met this commitment in full, passing on 28% of our funding to our partners.
+The Charter also stipulated that 20 percent of all humanitarian programme expenditures should be passed on to partner organisations.
+Johanniter met this commitment in full, for example in 2019, passing on 28% of our funding to our partners.

 Recognising Capacities and Resources